Cog-Creators/Applications/README.md

 Should you get stuck we are here to help.
-Please check out our FAQ and Resources sections for more information on this
+Please check out our [Resources](https://github.com/Cog-Creators/Applications/blob/master/README.md#resources) and [FAQ](https://github.com/Cog-Creators/Applications/blob/master/README.md#faq) sections for more information on this

 # Designing Your Repository
 Your readme will design a page just like the one you are reading right now!
 This page should contain information about your repository, requirements, installation insructions, and how to contact you if users recieve issues with your cogs.
 Remember, this is your repository!
 It should reflect who you are as a cog creator, but also contain vital information to your community.